How to Write a Great Car Insurance Demand Letter

 What to Stress in Your Insurance Claim Letter

 Your insurance claim letter should be short, direct, and to the point.
-You do not need to go into unnecessary detail, but you do need to stress the following elements of your car accident claim:
+When writing your letter for an accident claim, you do not need to go into unnecessary detail.
+However, you should focus on the following elements of your car accident claim:

 - Car Accident Liability: An accurate statement of the liability (who was at fault) supported by whatever evidence is available, such as witnesses’ statements and a police report.